 Alana J. Mahdalik holds a Bachelor of Science degree with a double major in Dance and Economics from James Madison University, Virginia and has received training at the Hartford Conservatory and Trinity College.
 She has been teaching various styles and levels of dance to all ages since 1989, first with Dance & Company, in VA, next with Greater Mansfield Council for the Arts and with the former Arts In Motion(AIM) from 1995-2007 where she also served on their Board of Directors for several years.
 She has been the Artistic Director, instructor and choreographer for the Dance Ensemble she founded in January 2002 and historically the group had performed for numerous public events throughout Eastern CT.
 She began teaching at Capitol Theater Arts Academy in the Summer of 2007 through the year 2016 and is currently enjoying teaching with Thread City Classical Dance in Willimantic.
 Alana represented AIM and was featured in CPTV’s May 2002 documentary, CT and Its Cities, The Challenge of Renewal.
 Her modern training specializes in the Limon and Horton methods with additional training in Modern techniques such as Bartenieff, Cunningham, Duncan and Graham.
 Her training also covers Folk Dance and Swing Dancing.
 She has studied Anatomy and Kinesiology focusing on the mechanical analysis of movement.
 Alana has a background in Live Mannequin work and choreographed thirteen Stafford High School musical productions from 1994 to 2006 along with the 2004 AIM Kid’s Co. production of Once On This Island.
 She has worked with Adult Education programs and Arts commissions on dance workshops and is also a National Baton Twirling Association judge and has been actively judging competitions since 1994.
 Alana holds a full-time National Supplier Relationship Management position with United Natural Foods, Inc. where she has worked for nearly 23 years.
 Alana enjoys gardening in her spare time and is an avid collector of frogs (not real, of course!).

-Paige Woods has been teaching introductory ballet classes for three years, starting at the Capitol Theater Arts Academy before joining her teacher Amy Chibeau and peers in the establishing of Thread City Classical Dance.
-She has been studying ballet for 16 years and has never lost her love for it.
-In addition to dancing and teaching here, Paige is a biomedical engineering graduate from the University of Connecticut and is involved in several communities on campus.
+Paige Woods has been teaching introductory ballet classes since 2014, starting at the Capitol Theater Arts Academy before joining her teacher Amy Chibeau and peers in the establishing of Thread City Classical Dance.
+She has been studying ballet since early childhood and has never lost her love for it.
+In addition to dancing and teaching here, Paige is a biomedical engineering graduate from the University of Connecticut and works in Research at UConn Health Center in Farmington.